-- Fan cycling- The capacity control of the cooling tower is best achieved by modulating air flow through a cooling tower.
+- 1. Fan cycling The capacity control of the cooling tower is best achieved by modulating air flow through a cooling tower.
 Fan cycling may be achieved by simple ON-OFF control, Variable Speed Drives and using 2 or 3 speed motors. - Fan On-Off control works well for a multi-cell cooling tower.
 This is an easy capacity control method but doesn't work well when close temperature control is required.
-It results in frequent motor starts; six starts per hour should be considered maximum.

-- Variable frequency drives allows the fans to run at a nearly infinite range of speeds to match the unit capacity to the system load.
-During periods of reduced load and low ambient temperatures, a thermostat senses the temperature of water unloaded by the tower and provides signal to variable frequency drive of fan to lower the speed. - 2 or 3 Speed Motor This method also relies on reducing speed like variable speed control, but the difference lies on the step reduction of motor speed.
-For instance the motor speed can be reduced to 100%, 75% and 50% for 3-speed control.
-Two speed motors are often a preferred method for capacity control.
+It results in frequent motor starts, where six starts per hour should be considered maximum. - Variable frequency drives allow the fans to run at a nearly infinite range of speeds to match the unit capacity to the system load.
+During periods of reduced load and low ambient temperatures, a thermostat senses the temperature of water unloaded by the tower and provides a signal to the variable frequency drive of fan to lower the speed. - 2- or 3-Speed Motors rely on reducing speed like variable speed control, but the difference lies on the step reduction of motor speed.
+For instance, the motor speed can be reduced to 100%, 75% and 50% for 3-speed control.
+Two-speed motors are often the preferred method for capacity control.
 The high and low speed allows more flexibility in the control of leaving cold water temperatures (CWT).
 In climates with severe winters, the fans should be reversible allowing the towers to be de-iced. - 2.
 Inlet Air Damper Control- Thermostatically operated dampers are incorporated into the tower to control the air volume; as the load decreases, the damper closes and restricts airflow through the unit. - 3.
 Water volume sprayed- Capacity of a tower is related to the flow rate of water passing through the equipment.
 A modulating valve regulates the amount of water sprayed in relation to load fluctuations.
-Another method involves spray pump thermostatically stopping spraying water as the load decreases and restarting the pump when greater cooling capacity is needed.
+Another method involves a spray pump thermostatically stopping the spraying of water as the load decreases and restarting the pump when greater cooling capacity is needed.